vs65497/nwn/README.md

 ### **Purpose** ([_read more_](https://github.com/vs65497/nwn?tab=readme-ov-file#2-purpose))

-  * To reproduce the memory-like behavior of a simulated silver-sulfide nanowire network (Ag2S-NWN), as seen in Kuncic 2018.
+  * To reproduce the memory-like behavior of a simulated silver-sulfide nanowire network (Ag2S-NWN), as seen in _Kuncic 2018_.

 ### **Results**